-The Sustainable Blue Economy Finance Principles, established jointly by the EIB, the European Commission, WWF for Nature and the World Resources Institute, guide investors through a pioneering global investment framework towards the sustainable use of ocean resources.
+The Sustainable Blue Economy Finance Principles, established jointly by the EIB, the European Commission, WWF for Nature and the World Resources Institute, guide investors through a pioneering global investment framework towards the sustainable use of the ocean's resources.
 Since 2019, the principles have been embedded in the UN Environment Programme's Sustainable Blue Economy Finance Initiative.
 So far, over 70 public and private companies, representing \$11 trillion in total assets, have joined the initiative.
-In 2021, the initiative's members agreed to report publicly on their progress in implementing the principles.

-In 2021 and 2022, the initiative published two practical guides for financial institutions, Turning the Tide: How to Finance a Sustainable Ocean Recovery and Diving Deep: Finance, Ocean Pollution and Coastal Resilience.
-The documents cover seven key ocean sectors, chosen for their established connection with private finance: seafood, shipping, ports, offshore renewables, coastal tourism, solid waste management and coastal protection.
+In 2021, they agreed to report publicly on their progress in implementing the initiative's governing principles.
+In 2021 and 2022, the initiative published two practical guides for financial institutions: Turning the Tide: How to Finance a Sustainable Ocean Recovery and Diving Deep: Finance, Ocean Pollution and Coastal Resilience.
+The documents cover seven key ocean sectors, chosen for their established connection with private finance - seafood, shipping, ports, offshore renewables, coastal tourism, solid waste management and coastal protection.

-More cooperation with the European Commission
+Further cooperation with the European Commission

-In May 2021, the European Commission set out a detailed agenda for a sustainable blue economy, including a mission to "Restore our Ocean and Waters," to help achieve the European Green Deal's objectives.
-The European Commission and the EIB Group committed to increasing their cooperation for a sustainable blue economy and to working jointly with EU Member States to meet the financing needs for reducing pollution in European seas and supporting investment in blue innovation and blue bioeconomy.
+In May 2021, the European Commission set out a detailed agenda for a sustainable blue economy, including a mission to Restore our Ocean and Waters to help achieve the European Green Deal objectives.
+The Commission and the EIB Group committed to increasing their cooperation for a sustainable blue economy and to working jointly with Member States to meet the financing needs to reduce pollution in European seas and support investment in blue innovation and the blue bioeconomy.